 Description

-By turns funny, biting, tender, fantastical and spiritually charged, Naoyak is a blend of social satire and a loving ode to Inuk women and mothers.
+By turns funny, biting, tender, fantastical and spiritually charged, Naoyak is a blend of social satire and a loving ode to Inuit women and mothers.

 Naoyak Aupak promised herself she would leave Iqaluit for “The Easy Life” in Canada’s south before she turned twenty-five.
 Her exit plan sends her and her young son Andy on a chaotic journey with a painfully clueless southern researcher named Drew.
 As Nao wedges herself and Andy into the bougie comforts of Drew’s home in Sherwood Park, Alberta, she must reckon with a world of class assumptions, casual racism and paternalism.
 But Naoyak is not containable.
 She is a trickster, a champion of her people and an irresistible agent of change.
 Bold, brave and relentlessly resourceful, she refuses to shrink herself to fit anyone else’s expectations—southern, institutional or otherwise.